Master of Management Studies (M.M.S.) Program

 Attendance

-TBM students are expected to attend all classes and colloquium sessions, be on time, and be prepared to contribute.
-Regular attendance will be taken for each of the residency and virtual sessions.
+TBM students are expected to attend all in-person and virtual class and colloquium sessions, be on time, and be prepared to contribute.
+Attendance will be taken at each in-person residency and virtual session.
 Students who receive one or more unexcused absences may, at the discretion of the faculty, receive a final course grade of Pass or Fail.
 We recognize that there are times when circumstances may cause a student to miss class or a colloquium session.
 For example, absences due to religious observance, unplanned hospitalization, or an illness that directly affects the student or an immediate family member would be considered excused.
 In the case of an extended medical absence due to illness, the student must provide the director of academic and student affairs for TBC at SOM with written confirmation of the disabling condition from a healthcare professional providing treatment.
 Whenever students are unable to attend class or a colloquium session, they are required to notify the director of academic and student affairs for TBC at SOM and the course instructors.
 If the circumstances make advance notice impossible, an email as soon as possible after the missed class is the next best alternative.
 Students are responsible for all missed course content, assignments, lecture notes, handouts, and other course materials.
 The due dates of assignments will not routinely be extended even in situations where an absence may be excused.

 At the discretion of the faculty member, absence can negatively impact academic performance if a student misses more than one class session of a course, regardless of whether the absence is excused or unexcused.
 Several absences, regardless of whether the absence is excused or unexcused, can lead to a failing grade and in the case of failing, would require remediation.